Rohit-Parthiban/Rohit-Parthiban/README.md

 - **IMDB-TV-Shows-Explorer** — Python app with real-time SQL queries and interactive visuals for the IMDb Top 5000 TV shows dataset.
 - **Portfolio** — Personal website showcasing projects and writing.

-> Explore more in my pinned repositories below.

 ---